 Tie It All Together: Effective FRM® Exam Review Strategies

 If you are a candidate enrolled in the FRM® exam, time can get away from you.
 An effective review strategy can help.
 Ideally, the preparation phase of the journey should be finished about three months before your exam day, and the last three weeks before your day, at least, should be set aside for mock exams.
-Kaplan Schweser, for example, provides two full four-hour mock exams in many of their review packages.
+Kaplan Schweser, for example, provides two full four-hour FRM mock exams to help candidates practice taking the computer-based test.

 In the period after preparation is finished and before mock exams, your study strategy should be: practicing questions and debriefing.
 For too many candidates, this means taking a quiz of 10 questions for 15 minutes, marking it, and moving on.
 Don’t make this mistake.
 When practicing questions, you should spend an average of 90 seconds answering the question.
 But you should spend significantly more time thoroughly debriefing it.